janet-lang/janet/doc/bytecode.md

 named with positive integers.

-Each instruction is a 32 bit integer, meaning that the instruction set is a constant width instruction set like MIPS.
+Each instruction is a 32 bit integer, meaning that the instruction set is a constant width RISC instruction set like MIPS.
 The opcode of each instruction is the least significant byte of the instruction.
 The highest bit of this leading byte is reserved for debugging purpose, so there are 128 possible opcodes encodable with this scheme.
-The current implementation uses about half of these possible opcodes.
+Not all of these possible opcode are defined, and will trap the interpreter and emit a debug signal.
+Note that this mean an unknown opcode is still valid bytecode, it will just put the interpreter into a debug state when executed.

 ```
 X - Payload bits